philgrim2/rosetta-thought/README.md

 ## Test the Implementation with the rosetta-cli Tool

+Before validation, it is important to note that `rosetta-thought` can use prefunded accounts to automate testing (It currently doesn't, a prompt will appear to fund an address at check:construction).
+If choosing to utilize prefunded accounts, new accounts will have to be set for testing by modifying `rosetta-cli-conf/testnet/config.json` for either or both `Mainnet` or `Testnet`.
+Information on how to obtain necessary information can be found within the [prefunded accounts](#prefunded-accounts) section.
+Additionally, in order to have test funds returned to the sending account (minus fees), you **MUST** set the environment variable for the receiving address: `export RECIPIENT=\"receiving_address\"`

 To validate `rosetta-thought`, [install `rosetta-cli`](https://github.com/coinbase/rosetta-cli#install) and run one of these commands:

+* `rosetta-cli check:spec --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the API implementation is working under Coinbase specifications.
 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the Data API information in the `testnet` network is correct.
 It also ensures that the implementation does not miss any balance-changing operations.
 * `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates the blockchain’s construction, signing, and broadcasting.
 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API information in the `mainnet` network is correct.
 It also ensures that the implementation does not miss any balance-changing operations.

 Read the [How to Test your Rosetta Implementation](https://www.rosetta-api.org/docs/rosetta_test.html) documentation for additional details.

+## Prefunded Accounts

+**WARNING** It is never a good idea to save private keys in plain text.
+Utilizing prefunded accounts will do exactly this.
+Using prefunded accounts is not neceessary for testing.
+Performing the following steps can potentially lead to loss of account and their associated balances.

+To retrieve private keys:
+1. Open ThoughtCore and open the debug console from the tools menu.
+2. Type the command: `listunspent 1` to find an address with atleast 1000 THT for the test.
+3. Type the command: `dumpprivekey "address"` to retrieve the WIF encoded private key.
+4. Base58Decode the private key into bytes.
+5. Remove the first byte (network byte) and the last 5 bytes (compression byte + checksum).
+6. The remaining string of bytes is the raw private key for the specified address.

 ## Documentation